-Collective provisioning is applied to credits that are not subject to specific provisioning.
-Collective provisions are estimates of expected loss based on the borrower's probability of default (PD), standardised loss given default values (LGD) and exposure at default (EAD).
-The probability of default is based on the Bank's internal rating system.
+Collective provisioning is applied to credits other than those that have been specifically impaired.
+Also exempt from collective provisions are loans that are more than 90 days in default but have been determined not to require specific impairment.
+Collective provisions are estimates of expected loss based on the borrower's probability of default (PD), standardized loss given default values (LGD) and exposure at default (EAD).